-Overall, the preference for highlights the importance of leaders who can cultivate a sense of belonging and shared purpose.
+Overall, the preference for social identity leadership highlights the importance of leaders who can cultivate a sense of belonging and shared purpose.
 This approach not only aligns with the collaborative nature of education and school settings, but also addresses the diverse needs of teachers, mitigating the risk of burnout as a result a profession that requires a high level of emotional labour and fostering an environment where they can thrive both individually and collectively.
+In primary schools in particular, where relationships and teamwork are central to daily practice, the value of this leadership style becomes even clearer.
+The strong emphasis on relational work and the close interdependence of staff create conditions where a shared identity and collective purpose are especially powerful in sustaining motivation and wellbeing.

 Gender differences in leadership preferences